Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Fractionalized parity and charge conjugation symmetry

-Since the Majorana fermion describes a charge neutron particle, the charge conjugation action is trivial from a traditional perspective.
-Strikingly, we find a way to define a nontrivial $\overline C^4=-1$ charge conjugation symmetry for a pair of Majorana zero modes.
-Similar to the $T^4=-1$/$P^4=-1$ time reversal/parity symmetry, for each pair of Majorana zero modes with opposite spins, we can define a $\overline C^4=-1$ charge conjugation operator:
+Since the Majorana fermion describes a neutral particle, the charge conjugation action is trivial from a traditional perspective.
+Strikingly, we find a way to define a nontrivial $\overline C^4=-1$ charge conjugation symmetry for a pair of topological Majorana zero modes.
+Similar to the $T^4=-1$/$P^4=-1$ time reversal/parity symmetry, for each pair of topological Majorana zero modes with opposite spins, we can define a $\overline C^4=-1$ charge conjugation operator: